-When you meet with your attorney to discuss a lawsuit which you may have against a medical provider, medical device manufacturer, pharmaceutical company, or other similar entity, there is only so much that you can actually tell her.
-But there is a lot that you can show her to help prove your case whether it be through records, letters, forms, or other types of documents.
+When you meet with your attorney to discuss a lawsuit which you may have against a medical provider, medical device manufacturer, pharmaceutical company, or other similar entity, there is only so much that you can actually tell them.
+But there is a lot that you can show counsel to help prove your case whether it be through records, letters, forms, or other types of documents.
 What sort of documents might your attorney need to see?
 Why?

 |_____||Your Medical Records.
 If you are suing someone because of an illness, disease, or required hospitalization, your medical records will speak louder than words in many cases.
 For example, if you claim that the nursing staff improperly cared for you while you were in the hospital, your medical records will indicate, in the nurses' notes, what sort of care was actually provided.
 If you do not have these records in your possession, be able to provide your attorney with the names and addresses of the providers you have seen.
 Your attorney will then be able to obtain copies of your medical records on your behalf.|

 |_____||Your Mental Health Records.
 If you have sought treatment from mental health professionals such as psychologists, psychiatrists, or psychotherapists, your attorney will need to review those records whether or not you claim that the need for the treatment was related to your illness or medical condition.
 As with medical records, be able to provide your attorney with your record, or with a listing of your mental health care providers.|

 |_____||Prescription Medicine Information.
 If you have a serious illness or disease, or if you have been hospitalized, it is likely that you are either on or have been on some type of prescription medication or medications.
 Your attorney will need to know the names of any prescription medications which you have taken, including the dosage.
 While you may be able to tell your attorney this information or while she may be able to find it out by poring through your medical records, you can also show your attorney your prescription medications.|